 On the user end, the library provides a large number of methods to fetch the parsed information in a plethora of formats.
 Those functions are described in the file librarydoc.txt which was in turn generated using PyDoc.

-As of version 0.5, PyMETAR uses urllib2 which in turn makes it easy to honor the environment variable http_proxy.
+PyMETAR uses urllib2 (and its successors), which in turn makes it easy to honor the environment variable http_proxy.
 This simplifies use of a proxy tremendously.
 Thanks go to Davide Di Blasi for both suggesting and implementing this.
 The environment variable is easy to use: just set it to:

 You can also use IPs instead of hostnames, of course.
 When in doubt, ask your proxy admin.